 Birds of Dewey-Humboldt, Arizona

-My new book on the birds of Dewey-Humboldt, Arizona is now available.
-The book has photographs, notes on seasonal abundance, and conservation status for the 127 species I’ve seen around my home on the Agua Fria River in the center of town.
-I designed the book to serve as a notebook and checklist to supplement any of the great bird field guides already available.
+A new edition of my book on the birds of Dewey-Humboldt, Arizona will be complete in a few months.
+Like the original (2016), the book has photographs, notes on seasonal abundance, and conservation status for more than 140 species I’ve seen around my home on the Agua Fria River in the center of town.
+I designed the original book to serve as a notebook and checklist to supplement any of the great bird field guides already available.
+The new book includes notes on each species and can serve as a field guide.
+There is a link to a free PDF copy of the original book in the Book Details description below.

 My place includes the core area of a 20-acre willow-cottonwood forest growing along the Agua Fria River.
 The forest is the dark green patch in the lower right-center of the header photograph.
 The river is perennial through the forest and there are large stock-watering ponds on my place that are now used only by wildlife.
 Without houses or trails in its core area, the forest is a safe zone for wildlife.
 Thousands of birds stop to rest and forage, and many spend their summers there.
 Rare birds such as the Southwest Willow Flycatcher, Common Black Hawk, and Gray Hawk build nests and raise families.